Buying a Supertanker with Michael

 The first time I met the librarian she had said that the Jesselson's were very special people...didn't I know ?
 She was in a hurry so I got the data disk and left.
 The next time I went for her training she went into more detail, they were major backers of Israel, that Senior had been the guy who wrote a check to purchase Solomon brothers (the firm) for cash and then later the deal fell through.
 "Oh wow" I said.
 I had just spent most of the day in the conference room with Michael struggling with data filters and data types trying to get the bits from the DOS disk to the Mac.
 It had been a fun day, kind of like two kids working on a Chevy with a futuristic bent.
 Later that same day the data flowed in and I got a good look at the dates and titles and even my ignorant jaw kinda dropped.
 One book caught my attention in particular, and Michael noticed.
 He gave me the confidentiality riot act, it was the closest thing to stern he could muster.
 Right then the phone rang.
 For the first time he showed real enthusiasm for the call, and I realized what the deal he was closing at this moment was...the deal that had interrupted our Dyna box hurdles so frequently, ...it was the first time I ever saw somebody buy a supertanker. :)

-This is one of the Thirty Three incredible stories surrounding the discovery of
+This is just one of the Paranormal Events surrounding

 King Solomon's Gate